sh224wg/L2/reflektion.md

 in index for the run function the repetition of console.log is repeated for 9 lines in order to cover the seperate sections for the scraping.
 This is too long than is wanted in clean code.

+in divs to remove empty arrays added for loop which causes the empty arrays that are strings to become undefined and developed the for loop to include undefined. considering clean code, instead of adding more lines, used && to make the line longer and the function shorter

 reflection 4

 reflection 5